inspektor-gadget/ig-mcp-server/README.md

 ### Lifecycle Tools

-- **gadgets**: Each gadget has its own MCP tool (e.g., `trace_dns`, `trace_tcp`, etc.).
-It currently supports running gadgets in foreground mode, which is useful for debugging/development and also in background mode for observability.
 - **stop-gadget**: Stops a background running gadget
 - **get-results**: Retrieves results from a background running gadget
+- **wait**: Waits for a gadget to finish running

+### Dynamic Tools

+Each gadget is registered as its own MCP tool (e.g., `trace_dns`, `trace_tcp`, etc.) and supports running gadgets in foreground mode, which is useful for debugging/development and also in background mode for observability.

+Also, You can control which gadgets are available by configuring the MCP server with the `-gadget-discoverer` or `-gadget-images` options, allowing you to limit the tools to only those you need.

 #### Gadget Discovery